HTTP-RPC/Kilo/README.md

 public static <T> T of(Class<T> type, URI baseURI, Map<String, Object> headers) { ... }
 ```

 Both versions return an implementation of a given interface that submits requests to the provided URI.
-An optional map accepted by the second version can be used to provide common request headers.
+An optional map accepted by the second version can be used to provide custom request headers.

 The optional `ServicePath` annotation can be used to associate a base path with a proxy type.
 The `RequestMethod` and `ResourcePath` annotations are used as described [earlier](#webservice) for `WebService`.
 Proxy methods must include a throws clause that declares `IOException`, so that callers can handle unexpected failures.
 For example: